abap2UI5 – (7/7) Technical Background: Under the Hood of abap2UI5

 With RAP, users can save interim results in drafts, giving them the opportunity to interrupt their work and continue later.
 The abap2UI5 architecture works as if we send a completely new app to the frontend after every event, but we still want to preserve the inputs and state that the user has made before.
 To achieve this, the z2ui5_if_app interface includes the if_serializable_object interface, which enables us to serialize and persist all important information of every request (such as the current view or its status):

-Furthermore, these drafts help us jump back to previous states with minimal effort, reducing the complexity that we would typically encounter in an HDA scenario when implementing a cancel or exit event for a view.
+Furthermore, these drafts help us jump back to previous states with minimal effort, reducing the complexity that we would typically encounter in an HDA scenario when implementing a cancel or exit event of a view.
 Similar to the HTTP-Service, these drafts are also defined only in a generic way, eliminating the need to manually create typed draft tables for every data model, as required in RAP, and reducing again the number of backend artifacts:

 With this approach, we achieve a stateful-like PAI/PBO feeling similar to SAP GUI apps, even though we are still operating within the AJAX roundtrip logic.
 Furthermore since every request can be made to a different application server, abap2UI5 is compatible with scalable cloud environments, ensuring compatibility for future use: